THE MEANING OF HUMAN-COMPUTER INTERACTION

 properly be seen as political and cultural as illustrated in the equally

-example above is not representative for HCI as it is understood today, as manipulation
+not representative for HCI as it is understood today, as manipulation of the

-of the "interface" between a human and a computer.
-But the problem is
+"interface" between a human and a computer.
+But the problem is much

 consequently an interface, relative to the task at hand.
 This will be developed